Axis: Bold as Love

-The album cover, which draws on Hindu religious iconography, has generated controversy.
-It was designed without Hendrix's approval, and he publicly expressed his dissatisfaction.

 Recording

-Following the completion of Are You Experienced at the end of April 1967, the Jimi Hendrix Experience continued their schedule of regular recording sessions, returning to Olympic Studios in London on May 4, to begin composing material for a follow-up LP.
-With Chas Chandler as producer, Eddie Kramer as engineer, and George Chkiantz as second engineer, the band started the session by working on a Noel Redding original that he had written about hippies, titled "She's So Fine".
+Following the completion of Are You Experienced at the end of April 1967, the Jimi Hendrix Experience continued their schedule of regular recording sessions, returning to Olympic Studios in London on May 4 to begin composing material for a follow-up LP.
+With Chas Chandler returning as producer and Eddie Kramer returning as engineer, along with George Chkiantz as second engineer, the band started the session by working on a Noel Redding original that he had written about hippies, titled "She's So Fine".
 It featured background vocals by Hendrix and Mitch Mitchell; Redding later recalled that Hendrix was enthusiastic to record the song because it was written in A with an open G chord that he enjoyed playing.
 They achieved a working master on the 23rd take, on which Redding overdubbed his lead vocal.
 The band also made initial recordings of what would become "If 6 Was 9", using the working titles of "Section A" and "Section B" to identify its two distinct segments.
 During a session the following day, Hendrix and Mitchell improved "Section B", now titled "Symphony of Experience", by re-recording most of their guitar and drum parts.
 A reduction mix prepared by Kramer made room for additional overdubs, including Hendrix's lead vocal, backing vocals, and a percussion effect created by Chandler, Hendrix, and guests Graham Nash and Gary Leeds stamping their feet on a drum riser.
 As an additional oddity, Hendrix played a recorder on the track, achieving what they considered a satisfactory sound despite his complete lack of formal training with the instrument.
 Also recorded during these sessions was the experimental track "EXP".
 In the span of two days, the group recorded basic tracks for seven compositions, though only three were included on the album.

 On May 9, the Experience reconvened at Olympic with Chandler, Kramer and Chkiantz.
 Hendrix had been curious about a harpsichord that was stored in the facility's Studio A, so on this day he sat at the instrument and began writing "Burning of the Midnight Lamp", a song that became the fourth UK single for the Experience.
 Hendrix attempted four takes before stopping for the day, producing a rough demo that was approximately a minute and a half in length.
 On May 10, the band performed their latest single, "The Wind Cries Mary", on the BBC television program Top of the Pops.

 After a month-long break from the studio while playing gigs in Europe, the Experience returned to Olympic on June 5.
 They devoted the session to a new Hendrix song titled "Cat Talking to Me", recording 17 takes before deciding that the second was the superior version, to which they added guitar and percussion overdubs after Kramer prepared a reduction mix.
 It was later included on the posthumous album West Coast Seattle Boy: The Jimi Hendrix Anthology (2010).